linkerd/linkerd/namerd/docs/interface.md

 port | `4321` | The port number on which to serve the namer interface. socketOptions | none | Socket options for the mesh interface.
 See [Socket Options](https://linkerd.io/config/head/linkerd/index.html#socket-options) tls | no tls | The namer interface will serve over TLS if this parameter is provided.
 See [Server TLS](https://linkerd.io/config/head/linkerd#server-tls).
-The server TLS key file must be in PKCS#8 format.
+The server TLS key file must be in PKCS#8 format. h2AccessLog | none | Sets the access log path.
+If not specified, no access log is written. h2AccessLogRollPolicy | never | When to roll the logfile.
+Possible values: Never, Hourly, Daily, Weekly(n) (where n is a day of the week), util-style data size strings (e.g. 3.megabytes, 1.gigabyte). h2AccessLogAppend | true | Append to an existing logfile, or truncate it h2AccessLogRotateCount | -1 | How many rotated logfiles to keep around, maximum. -1 means to keep them all.

 ## Linkerd2 Destination Interface